Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Pros:

-- 5% niacinamide helps control oil production and reduce inflammation
+- 5% niacinamide helps control oil and reduce inflammation

-- Hyaluronic acid and vitamin E provide hydration and antioxidant protection
+- Hyaluronic acid and vitamin E for hydration and antioxidant protection

-- Zinc oxide mineral protection leaves no white cast
+- Zinc oxide mineral protection with no white cast

 - Fragrance-free and non-comedogenic